Telstra Calling: the future of voice in a digital business world

 As we’ve seen with the recent launches of Amazon Alexa and Google Home, voice-based AI technology is becoming increasingly popular both in the home and in the office.
-So while voice remains, the platform over which it’s delivered is changing.
+So while voice remains, the platform over which it is delivered is changing.

-To meet the needs of a modern workplace, this week we announced Telstra Calling for Office 365 in partnership with Microsoft, a unique voice solution for Office 365 customers in Australia.
+To meet the needs of a modern workplace, we announced Telstra Calling for Office 365 in partnership with Microsoft, a unique voice solution for Office 365 customers in Australia.

-We’ve worked closely with Microsoft over the past two years to bring to market a solution that lets businesses easily and securely access cloud collaboration and voice infrastructure services, as Telstra calling plans are accessed directly from Skype for Business and Microsoft Teams.
+We’ve worked closely with Microsoft to bring to market a solution that lets businesses easily and securely access cloud collaboration and voice infrastructure services, as Telstra calling plans are accessed directly from Skype for Business and Microsoft Teams.

 Telstra Calling for Office 365 brings the full scope of Office 365’s cloud productivity and collaboration apps – including video conferencing and meeting broadcast capabilities – alongside Telstra voice calling.
 By combining what have traditionally been separate channels, we’re helping to streamline collaboration and simplify the experience for employees.